Manuteaa/dbd_autoSkillCheck/README.md

 What about the anti-cheat system ?
 - The script monitors a small crop of your main screen, and can press then release the space bar using [Windows MSDN](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes?redirectedfrom=MSDN) once each 0.5s maximum.
 I don't know if this can be detected as a cheat
-- I played the game quite a lot with the script on, and never had any problem.
-However, I can't and will not generalize, so I can't really answer to this question...
+- I played the game quite a lot with the script on, and never had any problem so far...

 # Acknowledgments